OpenMDAO/OpenMDAO/openmdao/docs/user_guide/component_types.rst

 Both ways would be valid, but the first way is recommended.
 The second way requires the user to solve y and z together, and computing the derivatives of y and z with respect to x is non-trivial.
-The first way would also require implicitly solving for y, but an OpenMDAO solver could be used.
+The first way would also require implicitly solving for y, but an OpenMDAO solver could converge that for you.
 Moreover, for the first way, OpenMDAO would automatically combine and assemble the derivatives from components 2 and 3.

 .. tags:: Component, IndepVarComp, ImplicitComponent, ExplicitComponent